 Kyongo JK et al. How long will they take it?
 Oral pre-exposure prophylaxis (PrEP) retention for female sex workers, men who have sex with men and young women in a demonstration project in Kenya.
 Oral abstract presentation WEAE0403.

-The section 'Side-effects and stigma – the two most important reasons for discontinuation' was corrected in January 2019.
+Correction: The section 'Side-effects and stigma – the two most important reasons for discontinuation' was amended in January 2019.
 Thanks to the researchers for pointing out some errors.